Background: Miraculous Signs?

 First a miracle is a wonderful unexpected supernatural event attributed to divine intervention.
 It is a perceptible interruption of the laws of nature It is above, contrary to, and outside nature.
 It is when the impossible happens.

 The paradox of human miracle assessment is that the only way to discern whether a phenomenon is supernatural is by having trained rationalists testify that it outstrips their training.
 Since most wonders admitted by the modern church are medical cures, it consults with doctors.
 The Vatican has access to a pool of 60 covering all the medical branches.

 Lourdes Example: The Lourdes International Medical Committee [CMIL], a consultation committee made up of some 20 permanent members, doctors from hospitals all over Europe, meets once a year to examine the more serious dossiers.

 Of some 50 cases reported every year, about five are studying at length.
 The members of CMIL do the work of experts, which consists of analyzing the information contained in the dossiers.

 The scientific aspect must be distinguished from the spiritual.
 The cure must exceed the known laws of the illness’ evolution, and the person who has experienced the miracle must also recognize the spiritual meaning of the event.

-For the cure to be recognized as a miracle, it must fulfill seven criteria establish in the 1700s by Pope Benedict XIV.
+For the cure to be recognized as a miracle, it must fulfill seven criteria established in the 1700s by Pope Benedict XIV.

-- It is necessary to verify the existences of the illness,
+- It is necessary to verify the existence of the illness,

 - Which must be serious,